The production phase includes the creation and deployment of services in Signicat’s and the ID provider’s production infrastructures.

 This page is relevant for customers that have completed their technical integration with id.signicat and have carried out the necessary tasks in the pre-production phase.
 Before going into production, the following tasks must be performed.

 Signicat establishes a customer-specific configuration for the customer.
 The name of the configuration is the same as in pre-production.

-Merchant certificates or secret keys for the production infrastructure is an important part of the customer configuration.
-Normally customers need certificates/keys for every ID solution they want to integrate with.
-Merchant certificate/secret keys can be ordered from the ID authority itself, and be made available for Signicat in the following ways:
+Merchant certificates or secret keys for the production infrastructure are an important part of the customer configuration.
+Normally customers need certificates/ keys for every ID solution they want to integrate with.
+Merchant certificates/ secret keys can be ordered from the ID authority itself, and be made available for Signicat in the following ways:

 - By sending the certificate itself to Signicat over a secure channel.